Force Majeure in the UAE: What Your Business Needs to Know About Contract Law

 A well-drafted force majeure clause lists specific force majeure events.
 These may include:

-- Natural Disasters: This includes earthquakes, floods, hurricanes, and other natural disasters.
+• Natural Disasters: This includes earthquakes, floods, hurricanes, and other natural disasters.

-- Political and Social Unrest: Wars, invasions, acts of terrorism, riots, or civil wars.
+• Political and Social Unrest: Wars, invasions, acts of terrorism, riots, or civil wars.

-- Governmental Acts: Laws, regulations, embargoes, or sanctions issued by a governmental authority that directly prevent contractual performance.
+• Governmental Acts: Laws, regulations, embargoes, or sanctions issued by a governmental authority that directly prevent contractual performance.

-- Pandemics and Public Health Emergencies: As the COVID-19 pandemic has shown, public health emergencies can lead to widespread disruptions.
+• Pandemics and Public Health Emergencies: As the COVID-19 pandemic has shown, public health emergencies can lead to widespread disruptions.

-- Severe Supply Chain Disruptions: If the failure to perform is due to a supplier’s failure, which itself was caused by a force majeure event.
+• Severe Supply Chain Disruptions: If the failure to perform is due to a supplier’s failure, which itself was caused by a force majeure event.

-The Crucial Difference: Civil Law vs. Common Law
+The Crucial Difference: Civil Law vs. Common Law Under the New Law

-- In Civil Law, as in the UAE, force majeure is a principle enshrined in the law.
-This means that even without a specific clause, a party can invoke the statutory provisions.
+In Common Law, force majeure must be explicitly defined in the contract.
+Without a clause, there is little room to be excused from performance.
+In the UAE’s Civil Law framework, however, force majeure is a principle enshrined in statute—even without a specific clause, a party can invoke the statutory provisions.

 When Can You Successfully Invoke Force Majeure in the UAE?